|

 Reference: The Half Doll, Lorrin, Vol. 7, pg.
 42.

 Size: 3 3/4" h.
-Condition: Excellent.

 P293

 From Pauline's collection.
-Description with close-up pictures of this doll.
+Extremely rare Ernst Bohne Sohne half doll.
 Some girls are flashy dressers.
 They stand out in a crowd.
 It seems no bow is too big or too colorful for this young lady.
 But she can carry it off.
 This is without a doubt, a shining star in my collection.
 Arguably, some of the most elaborate and detailed half dolls came from the creative minds and hands of the talented designers of the Ernst Bohne Sohne factory.
 This beautiful half doll is an example.
 From her large bonnet embellished with hand-formed applied flowers lining the underside of the brim, to the bright orange bows, one large one on the top of the bonnet and an enormous tie under her chin, to the radiant expression on her face and the haute couture of her gown, she is the embodiment of youth, confidence and style.
-She not only has the confidence to wear such an extravagant tie, she boldly holds it up for your attention in case you missed seeing it!
+She not only has the confidence to wear such an extravagant bonnet, she boldly holds up the outsized tie for your attention in case you missed seeing it!
+The bodice of her gown is designed with puffed sleeves and is covered with decoupage flowers in pink and lavender.
+A ruffled peplum emphasizes her slender waist.
+Gray fingerless, elbow-length gloves complete her porcelain attire.
+She is a true beauty and would dominate your half doll collection.

 Maker: Ernst Bohne Sohne, Germany.